SaurabhChawla100/spark-radiant/README.md

    "Number of Task": 100,
    "Total Executors ran to complete all Task": 4, "Stage Completion Time": 11206 ms,
+   "Stage Completion Time Recommendation": With 2x executors(8), time to complete stage 10656 ms.
+    With 4x executors(16), time to complete stage 10656 ms.,
    "Average Task Completion Time": 221 ms
    "Number of Task Failed in this Stage": 0
    "Few Skew task info in Stage": List({